fenomas/param-enveloper/README.md

 ---

-Hey look, finally a sane way to use parameters in Web Audio.
+Hey look!
+A sane way to use parameters in WebAudio.

 This is a small library for automating changes to an [AudioParam](https://developer.mozilla.org/en-US/docs/Web/API/AudioParam)